Ljwangftw/Boat-Escape/README.md

 ## Need Help?

-If the game doesn't work:
+If the game doesn''t work:
 - Make sure your computer supports **OpenGL 3.3** (most computers after 2010 do).
 - Update your graphics card drivers.
 - Try running as administrator (`sudo` on Linux/macOS).

 ---

-That's it!
+That''s it!
 Have fun playing!

 ## Authors